mgajda/less-arbitrary/towards-better-union.md

 F\# type providers for JSON facilitate deriving a schema automatically; however, a type system does not support union of alternatives and is given shape inference algorithm, instead of design driven by desired properties [@type-providers-f-sharp].
 The other attempt to automatically infer schemas has been introduced in the PADS project [@pads,@learnpads].
 Nevertheless, it has not specified a generalized type-system design methodology.
-One approach uses Markov chains to derive JSON types [@quicktype]^[This approach uses Markov chains to infer best of alternative type representations, which to our knowledge has not been exhaustively tackled by formal approaches.].
+One approach uses Markov chains to derive JSON types [@quicktype]^[This approach uses Markov chains to infer best of alternative type representations.].
 This approach requires considerable engineering time due to the implementation of unit tests in a case-by-case mode, instead of formulating laws applying to all types.
 Moreover, this approach lacks a sound underlying theory.